Mino1289/Mino1289/README.md

 - **[W-WE4A_P24](https://github.com/Mino1289/WE4A-W " ")**, a social network in php W: "winners!"
 (UV: WE4A).
 - **[Kareer-WE4B_P24](https://github.com/Mino1289/Kareer " ")**, a multi-company job board, HR side & Job seeker side (UV: WE4B)
 - **[TSP-Methods_P24](https://github.com/Mino1289/IT45_TSP " ")**, different solving method for the Traveling Salesman Problem (UV: IT45)
+- **[AI-Training](https://github.com/DE50-AI-Training/ " ")**, "What AI should learn from software engineering", an UI-based AI training mainly focused for non-technical people.
+You have Data ? -> Train your own model easily to learn / predict from your data.

 ## 📚 Main languages